Arduino tutorials for beginner and intermediate Makers

 Because the Arduino was created with education in mind, it is the best learning tool for getting started, even if you have never written a line of code before.
 And, while the Arduino is the perfect learning and creativity tool for people getting started, it is also an amazing platform for advanced designs.

-The Arduino platform has grown into a comprehensive array of hardware and software tools based on which you can create anything you imagine, and it also opens the door to learning many relevant and specialised technologies.
+The Arduino platform has grown into a comprehensive array of hardware and software tools based on which you can create anything you imagine, and it also opens the door to learning many relevant and specialized technologies.

 Getting Started with the Arduino